hxw/conlecterm/README.md

 `config.rc`.

-The program will not start if a valid directory is not found or the directory does not conatin a `config.rc`.
+The program will not start if a valid directory is not found or the directory does not contain a `config.rc`.

-Saved session files are called `session-SESSION.rc` where *SESSION* is replaced by the session name.
-The format of this file is the same as a session block from the main configuratiopn file.
-Session fils simple override the session in the main configuration, so to return to the initial session simple delete the asppropriate session file.
+Saved session files are called `SESSION.session` where *SESSION* is replaced by the session name.
+The format of this file JSON.

 # Bugs